batavia-orm/batavia/README.md

 ## Installation
-Install the intended Batavia ORM version from the [release page](https://github.com/batavia-orm/batavia/releases) (release summary on the bottom of this README).
+Install the intended Batavia ORM version JAR files from the `releases` folder in this repository or the [release page](https://github.com/batavia-orm/batavia/releases) (release summary on the bottom of this README).
 The installation will include 2 JAR files with the name:

 `batavia-{version_number}-exec.jar` which is the executable JAR file for running the CLI